-E ZEKIEL ISAAC Malekar came to from his home-state Maharashtra 27 years ago and fell in love with the city in no time.
+E ZEKIEL ISAAC Malekar came to Delhi from his home-state Maharashtra 27 years ago and fell in love with the city in no time.
 While old-timers are fond of say- ing how things have gone from bad to worse for the city, for him the love has only grown.
-So much that Malekar – a voluntary priest now in his late forties – has stuck to this city at the cost of staying away from his parents and relatives who moved to Israel.
+So much that Malekar – a voluntary Jewish priest now in his late forties – has stuck to this city at the cost of staying away from his parents and relatives who moved to Israel.

-Every week, Malekar leads his folk of Jewish Delhiites to the of the Sabbath held at a synagogue on Humayun Road next to his house.
-Despite being adjacent to the busy Khan Market and a stone’s throw from Delhi’s flagship public place – India Gate – the Judah Hyam Synagogue, with its few chairs and a dais with the holy book of facing the east, has been there as one of Delhi’s bestkept secrets for half a century “Despite being at a conspicuous location, our communions do not attract much attention.
+Every week, Malekar leads his folk of Jewish Delhiites to the prayers of the Sabbath held at a synagogue on Humayun Road next to his house.
+Despite being adjacent to the busy Khan Market and a stone’s throw from Delhi’s flagship public place – India Gate – the Judah Hyam Synagogue, with its few chairs and a dais with the holy book of Torah facing the east, has been there as one of Delhi’s bestkept secrets for half a century “Despite being at a conspicuous location, our communions do not attract much attention.
 They simply cannot because they are never very large,” Malekar smiles.

 Just around 40 people or ten families make up the community of Jewish Delhiites, making it one of the smallest if not the smallest religious communities in Delhi.
 “Jews have been living in Delhi for 2,000 years.
 All of the earliest Jewish families who lived in Bara Tuti in the old city for ages have either moved away or are now lost.
 But being a small community, we are very close-knit here,” he says.